ZaQuarius15/programming-univbasics-4-array-methods/README.md

 how to sort elements in an array, how to find an element in an array and how to determine the size of an array.

-### Sort an Array
+## Sort an Array

-Sometimes we need to rearrange the contents of an array by sorting them in a certain order: for strings, this means alphabetically, and for numerical values, this means from smallest number to highest number.
+Sometimes we need to rearrange the contents of an array in a certain order: for strings, this means alphabetically, and for numerical values, this means from smallest number to highest number.

 **Tip:** ​*The*​ `.sort` ​*method works by implicitly comparing elements with the "spaceship" operator*​ `<=>` ​*(because it looks like a flying saucer,